Aceinna/docs_openrtk/algorithms/MeasurementVector.rst

     **Table 4: Magnetic Field Components based on WMM**

-*Figure 4* illustrates the relationship between the Lat/Lon-frame, the NED-frame, and the ⊥-frame.
+*Figure 4* illustrates the relationship between the Lines of constant Lat/Lon, the NED-frame, and the ⊥-frame.
 Declination is specified with :math:`\delta` and heading is specified with :math:`\psi`.

 .. _fig-magfield-n-and-b-frames:

 .. figure:: ./media/MagField_N_and_B_Frames.PNG
     :alt: MagFieldNandBFrames
-    :width: 4.0in
     :align: center

     **Figure 4: Relationship of Magnetic-Field to N and B-Frames**